strimzi/proposals/052-cruise-control-api-users.md

   key: dXNlck9uZTogcGFzc3dvcmRPbmUsIFVTRVIKdXNlclR3bzogcGFzc3dvcmRUd28sIFZJRVdFUgo=
 ```

-The developer could then reference the secret in a `spec.cruiseControl.apiUsers` section of the `Kafka` resource.
+The advanced user could then reference the secret in a `spec.cruiseControl.apiUsers` section of the `Kafka` resource.

 The schema would look like this: